mononices/mononices.github.io/_posts/2022-09-04-frozen-cake.md

 We can factor totient as **n - p - q - 1**

 To substract exponents we should divide one ciphertext by another, but how can we do it in a modulo scenario?
 For this purposes exist modular inverses.
-Dividing `c` value by `a` and `b`, or more specifically multiplying `c` bymodular inverses of `a` and `b`, we get almost here, now we need to somehow calculate m.
+Dividing `c` value by `a` and `b`, or more specifically multiplying `c` by modular inverses of `a` and `b`, we get almost here, now we need to somehow calculate m.
 Let's take a side look on what we already figured out.

 **d = m^(n - p - q)**